 My first experience in the car business was a part-time job as a mechanic.
 I loved cars, loved working on cars, but never thought about the industry as a career.
 I studied Industrial Distribution at Texas A&M, which brought an opportunity for many different career paths.
 I never once thought that it would bring me back to the car business, but it turned out to be the best decision I ever made.

 Like many other students, weighing my options seems like a difficult choice.
 Interview after interview that all felt the same.
 My senior year, I had the opportunity to work on a project with the Keating Auto Group and dive headfirst into the sales process with leadership from across the whole company.
 I learned “enough” about the company to know that I was hooked.
 I accepted an opportunity without hesitation, and it turned out to be everything I wanted and more.

-I am working as a Finance Manager for the organization at our Victoria Dodge location.
+I am working as a Sales Manager for the organization at our Toyota of Victoria location.
 The Keating Auto Group focuses heavily on personal development and training.
 I have been given the resources and hands-on experience with the best in the industry that you cannot get anywhere else.
 There is an opportunity to grow here, and the opportunity to grow fast.
 Our business is growing rapidly and there is no ceiling for talented people.

 I have found my home within this company and look forward to the opportunity that it brings.
 I look forward to meeting new recruits and seeing where this company will take you.